-Willard Parker began his law practice in 1973 with the firm’s predecessor, Miller, Wheeler, Thompson & Thompson.
-Willard Parker’s practice has concentrated in the areas of civil litigation, real estate, zoning, and land use, as well as corporations and business acquisitions.
-His litigation practice has taken him to the Appellate Courts of Maryland on numerous occasions including two cases which reflect his creative approach to problem solving, namely; Worten Creek Marina, LLC v.
+Willard C. Parker, II, known as "Burry," began his law practice in 1973 with the firm’s predecessor, Miller, Wheeler, Thompson & Thompson.
+Burry’s practice has concentrated in the areas of civil litigation, real estate, zoning, and land use, as well as corporations and business acquisitions.
+His litigation practice has taken him to the Appellate Courts of Maryland on numerous occasions including two cases which reflect his creative approach to problem solving, namely: Worton Creek Marina, LLC v.
 Claggett, 381 Md.
 499 (2004) and Millar v.
 Bowie, 115 Md.
 App.
 682 (1997).

-Born in Easton, Pennsylvania, Willard Parker graduated from Brown University in 1969 and the University of Maryland School of Law in 1972.
+Born in Easton, Pennsylvania, Burry graduated from Brown University in 1969 and the University of Maryland School of Law in 1972.
 He was admitted to the Pennsylvania and Maryland Bars in 1973 and served briefly in the United States Air Force rising to the rank of Captain.

-Willard Parker was a member of the Board of Trustees of the Living Classroom’s Foundation in Baltimore, Maryland and a long-time treasurer for Talbot County Ducks Unlimited and continues as an active, volunteer lawyer for several local charities, including the Talbot County Historical Society and the St. Michaels Volunteer Fire Company.
+Burry was a member of the Board of Trustees of the Living Classroom’s Foundation in Baltimore, Maryland and a long-time treasurer for Talbot County Ducks Unlimited, and he continues as an active volunteer lawyer for several local charities, including the Talbot County Historical Society and the St. Michaels Volunteer Fire Company.
+He also regularly assists the Eastern Shore Land Conservancy in matters related to the protection of land on the Eastern Shore.

 Burry can be reached by email at email@example.com.